 Our cash flows provided by operations for the years ended December 31, 2015, 2014, and 2013 were \$917 million, \$567 million and \$484 million, respectively.
 The increase in cash provided by operations of \$350 million from 2015 to 2014 is primarily due to increased earnings from operations before equity in earnings of unconsolidated affiliates of \$497 million and lower claims payments of \$17 million, offset by increased payments for income taxes in 2015 compared to 2014 of \$175 million.
 The change in 2015 from 2014 is also driven by \$39 million of operating cash flows for Remy included in the 2014 period.
 The remaining change from the 2014 period to the 2015 period is primarily attributable to timing of receivables and payables.
 The increase in cash provided by operations of \$83 million from 2014 to 2013 is primarily due to increased earnings from operations, lower claims payments of \$98 million, and a tax refund of \$62 million on LPS acquisition costs.
-These increases were offset by payments of \$124 million relating to our Long Term Incentive Plan, Investment Success Incentive Program, and synergy plans associated with the LPS acquisition.
+These increases were offset by payments of \$54 million in transaction costs and \$47 million in severance payments both relating to the acquisition of LPS and bonus payments of \$124 million relating to our Long Term Incentive Plan, Investment Success Incentive Program, and synergy plans associated with the LPS acquisition.

 Capital Expenditures.
 Total capital expenditures for property and equipment and capitalized software were \$241 million, \$210 million and \$145 million for the years ended December 31, 2015, 2014, and 2013, respectively.
 The 2015 period consists of capital expenditures of \$92 million in our Title segment, \$87 million in our Black Knight segment, \$55 million in Restaurant Group segment, and \$7 million in other FNFV Group expenditures.
 The increase in the 2015 period from the 2014 period is primarily due to increased investments in property and equipment in our Title segment and increased expenditures on property and equipment and software at Black Knight.
-The increase in the 2014 period is primarily due to increased expenditures on property and equipment and capitalized software at Black Knight and continued remodeling efforts in our Restaurant Group.
+The increase in the 2014 period from the 2013 period is primarily due to increased expenditures on property and equipment and capitalized software at Black Knight and continued remodeling efforts in our Restaurant Group.